SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   1. [Target: V4.x] Overhaul (shortening) of assistant phrases
   2. [Target: V4.x][ACC Plugin] Hot switching between different sets of ABS and TC settings using voice commands
   3. [Target: V4.x][RF2 Plugin] Better integration with the weather forecast data of *rFactor 2*
-  4. [Tactile & Motion Feedback Plugin] Definition of feedback settings for different tracks and cars, selectable by the touch of a button.
+  4. [Tactile & Motion Feedback Plugin] Definition of feedback settings for different tracks and cars, selectable by the touch of a button
+  5. [Target: 4.3.x][Strategy Workbench] Export / Import for telemetry data incl. support for team structures
+  6. [Target: 4.2.x][Race Center] Include tyre wear / damage as well as general damage info after a pitstop into "Race Center"

 #### Strategy Development
   1. [Target: V4.x] Enhancements for Race Strategist